Introduction

 Auto scale

 The chart on the top right is auto scaled to the nearest 25.
 The the maximum value of 136 is therefore rounded up to 150 and the minimum value of -21 is rounded down to -25.
-The divisions are again labled on intervals of 50.
-So the lowest interval is not labled, since the chart begins at -25.
-The highest interval is 150, which does get labled.
+The divisions are again labeled on intervals of 50.
+So the lowest interval is not labeled, since the chart begins at -25.
+The highest interval is 150, which does get labeled.

 The chart on the bottom left is a more ideal setup.
 The auto scale is set to the nearest 50.
-This is idial because the the labled intervals are also in increments of 50.
-Thus, the chart is labled evenly from top the bottom.
+This is ideal because the the labeled intervals are also in increments of 50.
+Thus, the chart is labeled evenly from top the bottom.

 The chart on the bottom right has an auto scale set to the nearest 100.
 This leaves empty divisions above and below the chart, which may be desired in some situations (such as if linear regression) extends into these areas.